z0ph/s3-backup-notifier/README.md

 * Scheduled Lambda (`daily`) using CloudWatch Events
 * Uses AWS Simple Email Service (SES) for Emails Notifications

+Nb: deployment for my own usage is done using Github Actions, you can check the associated [workflow](.github/workflows/main.yml).

 ## Installation

 ### Requirements